dongqi-DQ/GEO4PALM/README.md

 python run_config_static.py case_name
 ```

-_If "nasa" is used for `dem` and/or `lu` and/or "online" is used for `sst`, the script will guide the user through the NASA AρρEEARS API.
+_If "nasa" is used for `dem` and/or `lu` and/or "online" is used for `water`, the script will guide the user through the NASA AρρEEARS API.
 If "esa" is included for `dem` and/or `lu`, then the script will guide the user through ESA's Terrascope API._

 ### Flat terrain and precursor run
 Once a static driver is used, all the PALM domains in the simulation requires static drivers.
 In case a flat terrain static driver and/or precursor run static driver are required, users may run `static2flat.py`.